rocketk/jorm/README.md

     assertFalse(db.query(Employee.class).where("name=?", "Bruce").first().isPresent());
     // sql: "select * from employee  where deleted_at is null  and name=?  fetch first 1 rows only", args: "[Bruce]"

-    // Although you have turned on the "soft delete" function, but sometimes you still want to query these deleted records in some occasions assertTrue(db.query(Employee.class).where("name=?", "Bruce").shouldFindDeletedRows(true).first().isPresent());
+    // Although you have turned on the "soft delete" feature, but sometimes you may still want to query these deleted records for a reason. assertTrue(db.query(Employee.class).where("name=?", "Bruce").shouldFindDeletedRows(true).first().isPresent());
     // sql: "select * from employee  where name=?  fetch first 1 rows only", args: "[Bruce]"